-When you see your child lying on the couch, holding his head and complaining of a headache, it can be concerning.
+When you see your child lying on the couch, holding their head and complaining of a headache, it can be concerning.
 Headaches, which can even occur in infants, are a common problem for young people of all ages.
 In fact, about 10% of school-aged children and 15-27% of teens experience them from time to time.
-Globally, migraine is the second most common neurological condition across all ages, while it is number one from age 10 to 40 years old.
+Globally, migraine is the second most common neurological condition across all ages, while it is number one from ages 10 to 40 years old.

 The most common type of recurrent headaches in children and adolescents is a migraine.
 Migraine is a genetic neurological condition with headache being one of its manifestations.
 The pain of headaches can be triggered by a number of different things:

 - Inadequate hydration.
 Not drinking enough fluids is one of the biggest causes of headaches.
 This is especially true when the weather gets warmer and kids become more active outside and lose fluid through sweating.
 If this is the case, the cure might be as simple as having your child drink more water.